 In my opinion, that’s a good thing since it means thinner crowds and getting to bring in two guests is still a nice privilege.
 This is especially true when you consider that a $400 Priority Pass membership doesn’t even allow you to bring in guests.

-7. Global Entry or TSA Pre✔ Fee Credit
+13. Global Entry or TSA Pre-Check Fee Credit

 Global Entry will get you expedited entry back into the US through immigration and customs.
-For $25 per year, that’s a bargain.
 And if you’re approved for Global Entry, you’ll also get TSA-Pre Check, which will allow you to breeze through security at the airport.
+(You can read more about how to get approved here.)

 Why does this matter?